 Topics include but are not limited to:

-Accepted papers will be presented orally or as posters at the Conference and will be printed in the proceedings published by Springer Verlag in the Lecture Notes in Computer Science (LNCS) series.
+All accepted papers will be printed in the proceedings published by Springer Verlag in the Lecture Notes in Computer Science (LNCS) series.

 Previous editions of EuroGP were published in the following Springer Verlag LNCS volumes

 The papers which receive the best reviews will be nominated for the Best Paper Award.

 Submissions must be original and not published elsewhere.
 They will be peer reviewed by at least three members of the program committee.
 The reviewing process will be double-blind, so please omit information about the authors in the submitted paper.
 Submit your manuscript in Springer LNCS format.

 EuroGP accepts two kind of submissions: full papers and short papers.
 Full papers require novel and complete research work and have a limit of 16 pages.
 Short papers should present complete research or interesting preliminary results and have a limit of 8 pages.
 Both types of submission will undergo the same blind review process and all accepted papers will be included in the LNCS proceedings.

 Authors of accepted papers will have to improve their paper on the basis of the reviewers' comments and will be asked to send a camera ready version of their manuscripts.
 At least one author of each accepted work has to register for the conference, attend the conference and present the work.

 Title: A Multiple Expression Alignment Framework for Genetic Programming